Code-Institute-Submissions/mtopircean-project1/README.md

 1. Inform the current community about Church Schedule, Events and make available usefull media content.
 2. Become a tool of support for new visitors with a desire to connect and become part of the community.
 3. Establish an online presence for the Orthodox Romanian Church in the Kilkenny and Waterford areas.

+All was considered to be deployed in a fully functioning manner for both desktop and mobile use.
 ##  User Experience

 #### First Time Visitor Target:
 1. Provide a source of information and support on Orthodoxy related topics.
 2. Enable a point of connection with the community by providing updated information on schedule and events as well as allowing the user to connect with the community via facebook and a contact form.